 12. Stainforth and Catrigg

 Another little hidden gem in the Yorkshire Dales, located deep within a wooded gorge is Catrigg Force.
 Once visited by composer Edward Elgar and friends who praised the 20ft high waterfall.
+Both waterfalls are located a mile from the village and are equally impressive for different reasons.
+We took a short mile walk to Stainforth Force, which has a lovely wild swimming spot a short walk downstream.

-The walk takes you from the village of Stainforth through the woods with a beautiful beck to the wonderful waterfall where you can enjoy a dip before continuing on into the hills.
+The walk takes you from the village of Stainforth through the woods with a beautiful beck to the wonderful waterfall where you can enjoy a dip before continuing into the hills.

 13. Settle